-Because WeChat Wallet is based in China, it isn’t required to comply with US security standards.
-Keep in mind that the Chinese government monitors all social media devices — including WeChat.
-So it’s safe from hackers, but no transaction is completely private.
+Because WeChat Wallet is based in China, it isn’t required to comply with American security standards.
+The Chinese government also monitors all social media devices, including WeChat.
+So it’s maybe safe from hackers, but your transaction isn’t private.

 - Free service.
-Unlike PayPal, which makes money by skimming a percent of your transaction, Tencent makes money selling other products.
-While WeChat Wallet is another way for Tencent to sell its products, the service is free to use.
+Unlike PayPal, which makes money by skimming a percentage of your transaction amount, WeChat’s developer Tencent makes money selling other products.
+WeChat Wallet is another way for Tencent to sell its products, but the service is free to use.

-- Service limited to Asia.
+- Limited service area.
 To use WeChat Wallet, your account must be registered in mainland China, South Africa or Hong Kong.

 - Potential for government prying.
 WeChat is governed by China’s laws that allow the government to monitor your messages and personal info.